 The Danish Girl (2015)

-This film is a based on a true story of Lili Ilse Elvenes, a Danish transgender woman who was the first identifiable recipient of sex reassignment surgery.
+This film is based on the true story of Lili Ilse Elvenes, a Danish transgender woman who was the first identifiable recipient of sex reassignment surgery.

 READ MORE – The Danish Girl